Sud0u53r/sud0u53r.github.io/content/posts/ethernaut-challenges/index.md

 > **Solution:**
 > * Our goal is to make the balance of the contract greater than 0.
 > * Since there are no payable fallback or receive functions implemented in the contract, it reverts any call it gets.
 So it is not possible to directly send ether to such contract.
-> * There are 2 ways we can send ether to such contracts:
+> * There are 3 ways we can send ether to such contracts:
 >   1. We can send ether to the address of the contract before it is deployed.
 We can calculate its address beforehand based on the address of the contract creator and its nonce.
 >   2. We can create a contract that uses selfdestruct function that sends its ether to this contract.
+>   3. We can set the coinbase address of a block to the contract address, so when the block is mined, the ether will be transferred to that address.
-> * Since the contract is already deployed, we can only use the 2nd method to send ether to the challenge contract.
+> * Since the contract is already deployed and setting that address as coinbase address is not a feasible attack scenario, we can only use the 2nd method to send ether to the challenge contract.
 > * Deploy the exploit contract [7_force_attack.sol](files/solution_contracts/7_force_attack.sol) with some ether and call attack function with _contract parameter set to challenge contract address to complete this challenge.
 > ```sol
 > // SPDX-License-Identifier: MIT